mtbo/JeepBlog/README.md

 ## Acknowledgments

-* Thanks to University of London - Goldsmiths for their MeteorJS Algorithms
+* Thanks to University of London - Goldsmiths on Coursera teaching staff